ibm-cloud-docs/key-protect/view-keys.md

 ```
 {: codeblock}

-Replace the `extractable` variable in your request according to the following table.
+Replace the `extractable` variable in your request according to the following
+table.

 <table>
   <tr>
     <th>Variable</th>
     <th>Description</th>
   </tr>
   <tr>
     <td>
       <varname>extractable</varname>
     </td>
     <td>
       <p>
         The type of keys to be retrieved.
-Filters keys based on the `extractable` property.
+Filters keys based on the
-        You can use this query parameter to search for keys whose material can leave the service.
+        <code>extractable</code> property.
+You can use this query parameter to
+        search for keys whose material can leave the service.
+If set to
-        If set to `true`, standard keys will be retrieved.
-If set to `false`, root keys will be
+        <code>true</code>, standard keys will be retrieved.
+If set to
-        retrieved.
-If omitted, both root and standard keys will be retrieved.
+        <code>false</code>, root keys will be retrieved.
+If omitted, both root
+        and standard keys will be retrieved.
       </p>
       <p>
-        For example, if you want to only list keys with extractable material in your
+        For example, if you want to only list keys with extractable material in
-        {{site.data.keyword.keymanagementserviceshort}} instance, use
+        your {{site.data.keyword.keymanagementserviceshort}} instance, use
         <code>../keys?extractable=true</code>.
 You can also pair
-        <code>extractable</code> with<code>offset</code>, <code>limit</code>, and <code>state</code>
+        <code>extractable</code> with<code>offset</code>, <code>limit</code>,
-        to page through your available resources.
+        and <code>state</code> to page through your available resources.
       </p>
     </td>
   </tr>
   <caption style="caption-side:bottom;">
     Table 5.
 Describes the <code>extractable</code> variable.
   </caption>
 </table>

-For usage notes, check out the following examples for setting your `extractable` query
+For usage notes, check out the following examples for setting your `extractable`
-parameter.
+query parameter.

 <table>
   <tr>
     <th>URL</th>
     <th>Description</th>
   </tr>
   <tr>
     <td>
       <code>.../keys</code>